Cloud Pricing Comparison 2021: AWS vs Azure vs Google Cloud

 Serverless Pricing Comparison

-AWS Lambda, Azure Functions, and Google Cloud Functions are some serverless services available in the market.
+AWS Lambda, Azure Functions, and Google Cloud Functions are some serverless services available in the cloud market.
 For the computing power you use, these cloud providers charge you in 100-millisecond increments.
 This way, you developers are free to focus on their code and event triggers.
 Serverless service providers will take care of the rest.

 As far as cost is concerned, you no longer need to pay for reserving CPU Cores and RAM of the underlying EC2 instances or virtual machines.
 You only pay for the time your code runs––and not for the time it remains idle.
-Here we’ve calculated the cost of serverless computing for AWS Lambda, Azure Functions, and Google Cloud Functions.
+Here we’ve calculated the total cost of serverless computing for AWS Lambda, Azure Functions, and Google Cloud Functions.